thejonanshow/twiddle/README.md

 end
 ```

-Define a class for a dial:
+Define a device for a dial:

 ```
 class Transporter < Twiddle::Dial